 The following types of studies are exempt from prior SRC review, are not considered Potentially Hazardous Biological Agent studies, but do require a Risk Assessment Form 3:

-- Studies involving protists, archae and similar microorganisms.
+- Studies involving protists, archaea and KNOWN non-pathogenic microorganisms.

 - Research using manure for composting, fuel production or other non-culturing experiments.

 - Commercially-available color change coliform water test kits which will remain sealed and will be properly disposed.

 - Studies involving decomposition of vertebrate organisms (such as forensic projects).